icsergoltd/home-grown-tomatoes/src/content/blog/grow-tomatoes-in-pots.md

 Growing tomatoes in pots is one of the most satisfying ways to start gardening.
 You do not need a big garden, raised beds, or a greenhouse.
 A sunny balcony, patio, doorstep, driveway, or small corner by a wall can be enough to grow sweet, juicy, homegrown tomatoes.

+For more balcony-specific advice, including wind, sunlight, watering, and small-space setup, read our full guide on [how to grow tomatoes on a balcony](/blog/grow-tomatoes-on-balcony).

 The best part?
 Potted tomatoes are easy to keep close to the house, easy to water, and easy to check every day.
 There is something genuinely joyful about walking past your tomato plant in the morning and seeing new yellow flowers, green fruits swelling, and the first red tomato slowly ripening in the sun.

 But tomatoes in pots do need a little extra care.
 A container is a smaller growing space than the ground, so the plant depends on you for water, food, support, and healthy compost.